 For the non-straight shapes (circle, heart, oval, star) you can just draw lines to make squares and then draw the shapes in the squares.

 Once you are done prepping the rectangles, get your toddler ready and pull out the scissors.
 Usually toddlers will need help with holding the paper and sometimes they will need help with opening and closing the scissors.
-Try to let your toddler do as much as he can by himself, but don’t worry if he needs a lot of helping.
+Try to let your toddler do as much as they can on their own, but don’t worry if they need a lot of helping.

 This is a great way to give your toddler some controlled scissor practice and it was also a great way to teach shapes!